gmlewis/modus/README.md

 - [Go](https://go.dev/) - A general-purpose programming language originally designed by Google.
   - If you are primarily used to writing back-end apps, you'll likely prefer to use Go.

+- [MoonBit](https://moonbitlang.com/) - A Rust-like programming language designed for WebAssembly.
+  - If you are interested in learning a new programming language with excellent tooling, make sure to check out MoonBit.

 Additional programming languages may be supported in the future.

 ## Hosting